-- 63 Section 100 of the Copyright Act contains a list of exceptions to the right not to have one's work subjected to a derogatory treatment.
+- 232 Section 100 of the Copyright Act contains a list of exceptions to the right not to have one's work subjected to a derogatory treatment.
 While most of these are of general application, one relates specifically to the Crown and another has a bearing on State Services agencies as employers.
-Of all the listed exceptions, the following are the most likely to be of relevance to departments or other State Services agencies: - (a) the right does not apply to computer programs or computer-generated works (section 100(2));41 - (b) the right does not apply to any act done, by or with the licence of the copyright owner, in relation to a work in which Crown copyright exists, unless the author is identified at the time of the act or has previously been identified in or on published copies of the work (section 100(8)(b), (d) and (e)); - (c) similarly, the right does not apply to any act done, by or with the licence of the copyright owner, in relation to a work in which copyright first vested in the author's employer, unless the author is identified at the time of the act or has previously been identified in or on published copies of the work (section 100(8)(a), (d) and (e)); - (d) in both classes of cases referred to in subparagraphs (b) and (c) where the right does apply (i.e., because the author is identified at the time of the act or has previously been identified in or on published copies of the work), the right is not infringed if: - (i) where the author is identified at the time of the act, there is a clear and reasonably prominent indication, given at the time of the act and appearing with the identification, that the work has been subjected to treatment to which the author has not consented; or - (ii) where the author has previously been identified in or on published copies of the work, there is a clear and reasonably prominent indication, given at the time of the act, that the work has been subjected to treatment to which the author has not consented (section 100(9)).
+Of all the listed exceptions, the following are the most likely to be of relevance to departments or other State Services agencies: - (a) the right does not apply to computer programs or computer-generated works (section 100(2));103 - (b) the right does not apply to any act done, by or with the licence of the copyright owner, in relation to a work in which Crown copyright exists, unless the author is identified at the time of the act or has previously been identified in or on published copies of the work (section 100(8)(b), (d) and (e));

-[&]quot;Computer-generated", in relation to a work, means that the work is generated by a computer in circumstances where there is no human author of the work (section 2(1)).
+103 "Computer-generated", in relation to a work, means that the work is generated by a computer in circumstances where there is no human author of the work (section 2(1)).

-64 In addition:

-- (a) it is not an infringement of the right to do any act to which the author has consented (section 107(1)); and - (b) the author may waive the right by instrument in writing; a waiver: - (i) may relate to a specific work, or to works of a specified description that are in existence, in progress, or about to be commenced; and - (ii) must state the rights to which the waiver relates; and - (iii) may be expressed to be subject to revocation; and - (iv) if made in favour of the owner or prospective owner of the copyright in the work or works to which the waiver relates, shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed (section 107(2) and (3)).
+- (c) similarly, the right does not apply to any act done, by or with the licence of the copyright owner, in relation to a work in which copyright first vested in the author's employer, unless the author is identified at the time of the act or has previously been identified in or on published copies of the work (section 100(8)(a), (d) and (e)); - (d) in both classes of cases referred to in subparagraphs (b) and (c) where the right does apply (i.e., because the author is identified at the time of the act or has previously been identified in or on published copies of the work), the right is not infringed if: - (i) where the author is identified at the time of the act, there is a clear and reasonably prominent indication, given at the time of the act and appearing with the identification, that the work has been subjected to treatment to which the author has not consented; or - (ii) where the author has previously been identified in or on published copies of the work, there is a clear and reasonably prominent indication, given at the time of the act, that the work has been subjected to treatment to which the author has not consented (section 100(9)). - 233 In addition: - (a) it is not an infringement of the right to do any act to which the author has consented (section 107(1)); and - (b) the author may waive the right by instrument in writing; a waiver: - (i) may relate to a specific work, or to works of a specified description that are in existence, in progress, or about to be commenced; and - (ii) must state the rights to which the waiver relates; and - (iii) may be expressed to be subject to revocation; and - (iv) if made in favour of the owner or prospective owner of the copyright in the work or works to which the waiver relates, shall be presumed to extend to his or her licensees and successors in title unless a contrary intention is expressed (section 107(2) and (3)).